tlevine/dada.pink/vlermv/index.rst

     Traveling but not sight-seeing

 I'm traveling around Europe for a couple months, but I find that I prefer computering over sight-seeing.

+* Getting tired of it though
+* Just about ready for a job hint hint

-While walking through beautiful Swedish woods a few weeks ago, I realized that I would rather be sitting in a hackerspace.
+While walking through beautiful
+Swedish woods a few weeks ago, I realized that I would rather be sitting in a hackerspace.